Elastic Gradient Descent, an Iterative Optimization Method Approximating the Solution Paths of the Elastic Net: Introduction

 \section{Introduction}

-Lasso \citep{tibshirani1996regression} is a popular method to combine regularization and model selection in linear regression.
+Lasso \citep{tibshirani1996regression} is a popular method for combining regularization and model selection in linear regression.
 The objective is to minimize

-where $\Xm \in \R^{n\times p}$ is the design matrix, $\yv \in \R^n$ is the response vector, $\betav\in \R^p$ is the parameter vector and $\lambda>0$ is the regularization strength.
-Provided that the regularization is large enough, the lasso estimates of some parameters in $\betav$ become exactly zero, thus eliminating the corresponding variables from the model, resulting in a simpler representation.
-Since the introduction of lasso, many extensions have been proposed, such as the adaptive lasso \citep{zou2006adaptive}, with individual regularization strengths to each $\beta_i$; the group lasso \citep{yuan2006model}, which regularizes predefined groups of parameters together; the fused lasso \citep{tibshirani2005sparsity}, which accounts for spatial and/or temporal dependencies, the graphical lasso \citep{friedman2008sparse}, for sparse inverse covariance estimation; and the elastic net \citep{zou2005regularization}, which is a convex combination of lasso and ridge regression, generalizing Equation \ref{eq:lasso} into
+with respect to the parameter vector $\betav\in \R^p$, where $\Xm \in \R^{n\times p}$ is the design matrix, $\yv \in \R^n$ is the response vector, and $\lambda>0$ is the regularization strength.
+Provided that the regularization is large enough, the lasso estimates of some parameters in $\betav$ become exactly zero, thus eliminating the corresponding variables from the model, which results in a simpler representation.
+Since the introduction of lasso, many extensions have been proposed, such as the adaptive lasso \citep{zou2006adaptive}, with individual regularization strengths to each $\beta_i$; the group lasso \citep{yuan2006model}, which regularizes predefined groups of parameters together; the fused lasso \citep{tibshirani2005sparsity}, which accounts for spatial and/or temporal dependencies; the graphical lasso \citep{friedman2008sparse}, for sparse inverse covariance estimation; and the elastic net \citep{zou2005regularization}, which is a convex combination of lasso and ridge regression, generalizing Equation \ref{eq:lasso} into

-The motivation behind adding the squared $\ell_2$-penalty of ridge regression to the elastic net is two-fold.
+The motivation behind adding the squared $\ell_2$ penalty of ridge regression to the elastic net is two-fold.
 First, in the high-dimensional setting, when $p>n$, lasso can select at most $n$ variables.
 Second, if two or more variables are highly correlated, lasso tends to include only one of these in the model, and to be quite indifferent as to which.
 Both of these shortcomings are alleviated by the elastic net.